Who can use this feature?

 Overview

 Anytime Feedback makes it easy to request or give feedback at any time outside of a formal performance review cycle.
-With a refreshed, user-friendly design, it's built to support a culture of continuous learning and growth.
+Use it as a tool to share or request targeted feedback in the moment it’s relevant, helping your team pivot and improve faster.

 How to Request Feedback